BIEMAX/edgecam-manager/README.md

-# edgecam-manager
-Edgecam manager is a MRP system, addin of Edgecam system.

-Edgecam Manager is a independent software that allow the user do things that perhaps was not possible.
-The system is organized with the following modules:
+Edgecam Manager is a independent software that allow the user do things that perhaps was not possible inside the Hexagon Edgecam.

--Create **tasks**
-  >Create tasks others users (sticky notes, reunions)

--Create **production orders**
-  <Create production orders for turning, milling and other CAM operations

--Create **quotes**
-  >Create quotes (basic quotes, advanced quotes)
+The system is a addin, that runs over the windows and linux operation systems (without edgecam installed).
+This allow that others departaments can use this (to control/management inventory, sales, tools, machine hours and others.

+The system is divided in the following modules:

+##Users
+The system allow create users from one or more organization units, assign system permissions (like delete, create, check departament requests, checkin, checkout).

+##Tasks
+User can create tasks to himself or other user

+##Production Orders

+##Quotes

+##Inventory

+##Shoop floor